SUSY Quantum Mechanics, (non)-Analyticity and $\ldots$ Phase Transitions: SUSY Quantum Mechanics, see e.g.

 where

-see \cite{Turbiner:1992}.
+cf. \cite{Turbiner:1992}.
 Hence, the energy is exponentially-small when $a \rar -0$.
-This is the remarkable example that sum of the infinitely-many zeroes is {\bf not} equal to zero!
-Eventually, it leads to the infinite order type phase transition, see Fig.\ref{figK}.
-From another side if $b=0$ in (\ref{VB6-gen}): $V=V(x;a,0)$, we will arrive at the 2nd order type phase transition, see Fig.\ref{figJ}.
-If $b < 0$, the energy gets discontinuous at $a=0$ and the plot the energy versus $a$ looks as the 1st order phase transition, see Fig. \ref{figI}.
+This is the remarkable example that sum of infinitely-many zeroes is {\bf not} equal to zero!
+Eventually, this leads to an infinite order type phase transition, see Fig.\ref{figK}.
+From another side if $b=0$ in (\ref{VB6-gen}): $V=V(x;a,0)$, we will arrive at a 2nd order type phase transition, see Fig.\ref{figJ}.
+If $b < 0$, the energy gets discontinuous at $a=0$ and the plot of the energy versus $a$ looks like a 1st order phase transition, see Fig. \ref{figI}.
 Similar behavior appears for the energies of the excited states in the potential $V_B$ (7) as well as for other QES potentials, see \cite{Turbiner:1988}.